-If I asked you how much you should insure your car or home for, you’d probably look at me like I had alligators crawling out my ears.
+If I asked you how much you should insure your car or home for, you would instantly know how much to buy——enough to cover the value of the home.

 Well, the same idea applies when buying life insurance.

 Most folks don't think of their life as a piece of property.
 And, while others do not own you, the fact is... you own yourself.